TomGrozev/arangox_ecto/README.md

 ArangoX Ecto uses the power of ArangoX to communicate with ArangoDB and Ecto for the API in Elixir.
 Ecto is integrated with many other packages and can now be used with ArangoDB thanks to this package.

+From version 1.0.0 onward graph relationships work seamlessly in Ecto.

 ### Built With